amazon-connect/amazon-connect-salesforce-scv/Examples/AWSSCV-ContactLens-RealTime-NextBestAction/Docs/deployment_aws.md

-## Deployment

-In order to deploy this capability, following configurations need to be done in Salesforce and AWS.
+### AWS and Amazon Connect Configuration

+These AWS and Amazon Connect configurations will enable triggering out-of-the-box InvokeSalesforceRestApiFunction Lambda function to update custom field in Salesforce Voice Call Object whenever Contact Lens real-time rule is matched.

 **Important Notes**:

 1. The features and capabilities of this solution/example may be incorporated or replicated in future releases of Service Cloud Voice
 2. The code for this example is for non-production use only

-### AWS and Amazon Connect Configuration

-These AWS and Amazon Connect configurations will enable triggering out-of-the-box InvokeSalesforceRestApiFunction Lambda function to update custom field in Salesforce Voice Call Object whenever Contact Lens real-time rule is matched.

 ### CloudFormation Template